Spotted lanternflies captured on a sticky band. Photo: Emelie Swackhamer, Penn State

 PDA volunteers will band only Ailanthus altissima (Tree of Heaven).
 Volunteers must change the bands every two weeks and report the number of SLF captured into the PDA database.
 If you are interested in completing the training required to participate in the PDA volunteer program in 2018, send your contact information to: email@example.com (please include your name, phone numbers, email address, mailing address and the municipality of the property where you will place the bands) or call 610-391-9840 to sign up.
 Potential volunteers will be contacted with information about the training and where they can pick up banding supplies.

 Commercially available bands

 If you do not want to be an official volunteer in the PDA program or if you are interested in using sticky bands to kill SLF on trees other than tree of heaven, you can purchase a variety of types of sticky bands from several commercial sources.
+These can often be found at your local garden or hardware store, and may be sold as flypaper.
 Some companies sell tree banding kits that consist of a roll of tree wrap and a sticky substance to spread onto the wrap.
 There is a commercially available band that uses a white fiber material to hold the inward-facing sticky side of the band away from the trunk of the tree.
 This creates a somewhat protected sticky surface which may lower the potential of catching birds and other animals.

 Tree bands you can make

 You can wrap several widths of duct tape around a tree trunk, sticky side facing in, and coat it with a sticky substance such as petroleum jelly.
 Petroleum jelly can discolor bark or even injure the bark of young trees, so avoid getting it on the bark.